 - either a routing profile identifier in the "routeProfId" attribute, or the explicit routing information in the "routeInfo" attribute.

-The AF may include in the "afRoutReq" attribute:
+The NF service consumer may include in the "afRoutReq" attribute:

 a) Indication of application relocation possibility in the "appReloc" attribute.

-b) Temporal validity during which the AF request is valid shall be indicated with the "startTime" and "stopTime" attributes.
+b) Temporal validity during which the NF service consumer request is valid shall be indicated with the "startTime" and "stopTime" attributes.